- Service area

 - continuously improve its environmental performance.

-The Council aims to achieve at least an average annual 2.5% reduction in total carbon dioxide emissions from the corporate property estate per total £million gross revenue expenditure.
+The council aims to achieve at least an average annual 2.5% reduction in total carbon dioxide emissions from the corporate property estate per total £m gross revenue expenditure.

 There are six policy commitments:

 - WCC will maintain an accurate and robust energy, cost and carbon dioxide reporting system for the WCC estate to assess actions and progress towards meeting targets.

-- WCC will implement effective energy management practices and monitor & report on energy performance to develop work programmes which maximise behavioural change, budget management and investment decisions.
+- WCC will implement effective energy management practices and monitor and report on energy performance to develop work programmes which maximise behavioural change, budget management and investment decisions.

 - WCC will maintain compliance with all relevant energy and climate change legislation and agreed codes of practice to minimise reputational and financial risks and demonstrate a commitment to continuous improvement in environmental performance.